-Mandatory Requirements issued by the CAA for non-EASA products of UK Design or CAA ADs for EASA products
+Mandatory Requirements issued by the CAA for non-Part 21 products of UK Design or CAA ADs for Part 21 products issued under Article 70 of UK Regulation (EU) No. 2018/1139 are available for download from the website before they are published in CAA publication CAP 747.

-Enquiries regarding ADs should be sent to the AD
+Enquiries regarding ADs should be sent to the AD Unit.

-To receive Notification of EADs you will need to register for our free publications subscription service > New User Subscription and choose the 'Safety Critical Information' category, this was previously the 'Emergency Airworthiness Directives' category.
+To receive Notification of EADs you will need to register for our free publications subscription service.
+Choose the 'Safety Critical Information' category and select 'New User Subscription Registration'.
+This was previously the 'Emergency Airworthiness Directives' category.
 Once you have subscribed you will be notified every time a new EAD is published on the CAA website.

 PLEASE NOTE THAT THE SAFETY CRITICAL INFORMATION CATEGORY ALSO INCLUDES MANDATORY PERMIT DIRECTIVES.